Hardly was the ink dry (or whatever we should call it nowadays) on my comment

 This casual use of language is just as bad as the (still more common) other extreme, which is to date the origins of British music from Lonnie Donegan or Frank Ifield.

 I’m sure it’s a great series on those four composers.
-“British Art Music from the 17th to 19th centuries” doesn’t make quite a snappy title.
+“British Art Music from the 17th to 19th centuries” doesn’t make quite such a snappy title.

 Just saying, like…